marshall7m/terraform-aws-infrastructure-live-ci/README.md

 4. Exec into the testing docker container by running the command: `bash setup.sh --remote`
 5. Change to the integration testing directory: `cd tests/integration`
 6. To see a simple demo of how the CI pipeline works:
-   - If you want to run simple integration test cases run `pytest test_deployments.py`
+   - If you want to run simple integration test cases run `pytest test_deployments.py --tf-init --tf-apply`
    - If you want to cleanup all the resources created after running the tests: `pytest test_deployments.py --tf-destroy`
-7. If you want to run subsequent tests after the initial pytest command, run `pytest test_deployments.py --skip-init --skip-apply` to skip running `terraform init` and `terraform apply` since the resources will still be alive
+7. If you want to run subsequent tests after the initial pytest command, run `pytest test_deployments.py` to skip running `terraform init` and `terraform apply` since the resources will still be alive
 8. As mentioned above, cleanup any resources created by running a test file with the `--tf-destroy` flag like so: `pytest test_deployments.py --tf-destroy`

 # TODO:

 Testing:
-- Implement --tf-destroy pytest flag
-- Implement --remote and --local setup flags
 - Update Lambda Function unit tests

 Critical: